 Qualitative test will be read with a ratio of a test line to control line.
 Its Premom ovulation curve will be smoother and more gradual when LH Peak happens, sometimes making it harder to pinpoint the exact peak.

-See the image as below: the purple line vs the light blue line represents LH Level vs Ratio.
+See the image as below: the dark purple line vs the light purple line represents LH Level vs Ratio.

 See the visual difference in the two test results.